CloudWithChris/cloudwithchris.com/content/blog/secure-app-service-with-easy-auth-and-app-gateway-public.md

 * The application must require Azure Active Directory Authentication.
 * The web application must not be accessible **directly** across the public internet.
-* An end-user should be able to connect to the web app using a Public DNS record, so that they feel that it is an authentic experience.
+* An end user should be able to connect to the web app using a Public DNS record, so that they feel that it is an authentic experience.

 ## Considerations